site search by freefind |

 The Deductive Method is where you already have an idea or belief of what the Bible teaches.
 You then take your theory to the Scripture to try and prove it.
 You search for what Scripture teaches in relation to your currently-held view.

 We all do this to a certain extent because none of us is a blank sheet of paper.
-We all have various beliefs, experiences, and traditions which form how we look at things.
+We all have various beliefs, experiences, and traditions that shape how we perceive things.
 In itself, there is nothing wrong with this; however, it can be very dangerous.
-The danger comes in when we are tempted to ignore Scriptures which contradict our theory, or when we twist Scriptures to make them fit our theory.
+The danger arises when we are tempted to ignore Scriptures that contradict our theory, or when we twist Scriptures to make them fit our theory.
 We must be extremely careful to search for the entire picture and be willing to change or abandon our theory if we discover the Word of God teaching something else.
-In other words, we have to be teachable, we have to have open hearts to the Holy Spirit, and we have to hold the Word of God above our theories.
+In other words, we must be teachable, have open hearts to the Holy Spirit, and hold the Word of God above our theories.

-In keeping with this we must remember that Bible helps are not divinely inspired.
-Even something as simple a chapter headings or chapter and verse divisions are not inspired.
-There are there to help, but can contain error.
-A chapter or division title might not represent what is being said the best.
-Sometimes chapter breaks come in the middle of a thought and you must read the first verses in the next chapter to continue the thought.
+In keeping with this, we must remember that Bible helps are not divinely inspired.
+Even something as simple as chapter headings or chapter and verse divisions is not inspired.
+They are there to help, but they can contain errors.
+A chapter or division title may not accurately represent what is being said.
+Sometimes chapter breaks come in the middle of a thought, and you must read the first verses in the next chapter to continue the thought.
 The chapter and verse divisions we have today were completed in the 16th century.
 Everything - headings, comments, illustrations - must be judged by the text.
-It is easy to assume that because comments or illustrations are within the Bible they must be accurate.
+It is easy to assume that because comments or illustrations are within the Bible, they must be accurate.
 Do not assume.
 Read, study, think.

 Just as the Deductive Method has its dangers, so the Inductive Method has its dangers as well.
 It is easy to become subjective.
-We can think we have received a private revelation and be lifted up in pride.
+We can mistakenly believe we have received a private revelation and become lifted up in pride.

 The answer to the dangers of Bible Study is not ignorance.
-The Catholic Church tried that in the dark and middle ages.
+The Catholic Church tried that in the so-called Dark and Middle Ages.
 Although it kept the "common" man from misusing the Scripture, it ended up doing the very thing it tried to prevent.
 Ignorance is deadly.

-The answer, no matter which method we use [and will we probably use both of them in different situations], is found in our relationship with Christ.
-If we keep a humble, teachable spirit before Him and allow the Holy Spirit to be the Teacher, then we will not go far wrong.
-We need to be willing to change our ideas quickly when they are proven wrong from Scripture.
-We need to be in right relationship to a body of believers and under the authority of a pastor.
+The answer, no matter which method we use [and we will probably use both of them in different situations], is found in our relationship with Christ.
+If we maintain a humble, teachable spirit before Him and allow the Holy Spirit to be our teacher, then we will not go far wrong.
+We need to be willing to change our ideas quickly when they are proven wrong by Scripture.
+We need to be in the right relationship to a body of believers and under the authority of a pastor.
 If our study leads us into new areas, we need to be willing to have our ideas tested by men and women of God.
 Read Gal.
 2:1-2.
-Even Paul was willing subject what he was teaching to the judgment of the apostles in Jerusalem.
+Even Paul was willing to subject what he was teaching to the judgment of the apostles in Jerusalem.
 He wanted to be sure he was not going into error.
-If we are willing to do all this, then Bible Study will not be a danger, but it will be a life-giving, life-enriching activity which will grow us and others for eternity.
+If we are willing to do all this, then Bible Study will not be a danger, but rather a life-giving and life-enriching activity that will grow us and others for eternity.

 My father, an experienced missionary, Bible teacher, Christian school operator, and pastor, has said, "If you can show me from Scripture that what I teach is wrong, I will change."
-That should be the attitude of us all.
+We should all have that attitude.

 1. Review how you spend your time every day of every week.
-Determine what are the priorities of your life.
-Search out a half-hour every day for feeding yourself.
-If at all possible make it the same time each day, a time when you are not likely to be interrupted.
+Keep a log if necessary.
+Determine what your life priorities are.
+Search out a half-hour every day for doing this course to learn how to feed yourself from the Word of God.
+If at all possible, make it the same time each day, a time when you are not likely to be interrupted.
 Turn the phone off - you are its master, not its slave!
-Also, remember this is Bible Study time not prayer time [except to ask the Holy Spirit to explain what you are reading].
+Also, remember this is Bible Study time, not prayer time [except to ask the Holy Spirit to explain what you are reading].

 2. Commit to read through your Bible.
 Read two chapters a day on average - one in the Old Testament and one in the New Testament.
 Start with Genesis one and Matthew one.
-When you get to Psalms you may want to read more than one of the shorter chapters, on the other hand, for Psalm 119 you may want to break into two or more readings.
+When you get to Psalms, you may want to read more than one of the shorter chapters.
+On the other hand, for Psalm 119, you may want to break it into two or more readings.
 However, try to average two chapters a day.
-In feeding ourselves we need a big picture of the entire Bible - as we will see in later lessons.
+In feeding ourselves, we need a big picture of the entire Bible - as we will see in later lessons.
 You may want to break it up and read one chapter in the morning when you get up and one chapter at night before you go to bed.
 [This is not part of the 1/2 time you are trying to find.]

-3. A very special page has been set up exclusively for the Feed Yourself course students.
-It is a list of many on-line Bible Study Resources.
+3. A very special page has been set up for the Feed Yourself course students.
+It is a list of many online Bible Study Resources.
 It is easy to get "lost" in all the helps.
 Remember, your prime goal is to study the Bible for yourself.
 Don't let "helps'" get in the way.
-In a later lesson we will be detailing how to use some of these "helps" effectively.
+In a later lesson, we will be detailing how to use some of these "helps" effectively.
 The page is https://www.free-bible-study-lessons.com/study-the-Bible.html.
-The password is "feedyourself."
 I suggest you bookmark it.

 Reference Works Used In This Course: